-Shopify, the Canada based eCommerce platform underpinning thousands of brands, announced a series of changes to its API access and partnership program, and that has created a serious implication on its partners and merchants.
+Shopify, the Canada based eCommerce development services platform underpinning thousands of brands, announced a series of changes to its API access and partnership program, and that has created a serious implication on its partners and merchants.
 On 22nd of March, 2019, Shopify has cut off its ties with MailChimp.

 Both Shopify and MailChimp had a battle over the treatment of customer data.
 “Shopify’s a platform and ecosystem that is open and operable,” said Satish Kanwar, VP of Product at Shopify.
 “For us, it’s about valuing the integrity of our policy and our data.
 Preventing bad faith actors in the ecosystem.
 We don’t have any concerns when we have other partners that work with other ad partners.
 That’s a natural part of how commerce and the ecosystem works but it’s really about the intentions about how the information flows.”

 This ultimately brings us to the controversy surrounding the MailChimp.
 On March 22, MailChimp made it public via blog post that they asked Shopify to remove the MailChimp integration and API access from the Shopify marketplace.
 Mailchimp’s reasoning behind the move was due to the new term requiring partners to send back any data collected “on behalf of the merchant” back to Shopify.
 As per Joni Deus, The Director of Partnerships at MailChimp, that data (in Mailchimp’s eyes) doesn’t belong to Shopify.
 “We got permission from that user to have it within our Mailchimp platform and they wanted that retroactively,” Joni said.
 “The data sharing agreements in those terms go against data privacy expectations.”